-Attempted Credits to Degree: Students' attempted credits at the institution they receive their degrees from may also be reported using census-date files.
-Count the attempted credits for all terms the completing students were enrolled at the awarding institution.
-Credits earned or accepted for transfer as recorded on transcripts or databases are not reported since census date attempted credit hours are the basis for this survey.
+Attempted Credits to Degree: Graduates' attempted credits at the institution from which they received their degrees from should also be reported using census-date files.
+Count the attempted credits for all terms the graduates were enrolled at the awarding institution.
+Credits earned or accepted for transfer as recorded on transcripts or in databases are not reported since census date attempted credit hours are the basis for this survey.
 Similarly, credits for AP and IB classes taken by high school students are not considered college classes for this report since that cannot be determined from census date course enrollment files.

-Please indicate the typical hours required for bachelor's or associate's degrees as applicable.
+Please report the typical hours required for bachelor's or associate's degrees as applicable.

-All agencies are to report Section A. Within Sections B and C, all agencies are to report the "i" and "ii" items.
-The "ii" items are voluntary.
+All agencies should report data in Section A. Within Sections B and C, all agencies are to report the "i" and "ii" items.
+The "iii" items are voluntary.